Products

 1000 volt-amperes.
 VA is the unit of apparent power, S.

 A term relating to current flowing between the AC supply wires and earth ground.
-The term does not necessarily denote a fault condition.
-In power supplies, leakage current usually refers to the 60 Hertz current which flows through the EMI filter capacitors which are connected between the AC lines and ground (Y caps).
+This does not necessarily indicate a fault condition.
+In power supplies, leakage current usually refers to the 60 Hertz current that flows through the EMI filter capacitors connected between the AC lines and ground (Y caps).

 • Line Interactive UPS

-A hybrid design that attempts to offer a higher level of performance than a conventional off-line system by adding voltage regulation features to the bypass line.
+A hybrid design that aims to deliver a higher level of performance than a conventional off-line system by incorporating voltage regulation features into the bypass line.

 • Load

-Any electrical device connected to a power source is a 'load'.
-For a UPS, the load is the amount of current/power required by the attached electronic equipment.
+Any electrical device connected to a power source is considered a 'load.'
+In the context of a UPS, the load refers to the amount of current/power required by the connected electronic equipment.

 • Manual Bypass Switch